elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture06_sync_and_pointers.md

     }
 }
 ```
+<-- just a note: in the book, dereferencing seems to not be included in the macros. so I'm a little worried we will have "mix and match" situation in the students' code, where some macros are dereferenced and some are not -->

 If you write this program and step through it, you will *probably* see that the light turns on and off.
 There is one more thing we have to consider to get rid of the word "probably" in the previous sentence, though.